• Campbell J

 Crest: The armiger’s crest offers both whimsy and family history, featuring a court jester and honouring his family's ties to the First President of the United States, George Washington, with a representation of Washington's warhorse, the half-Arabian stallion called "Blueskin", as a Pegasus displaying a pendant of Washington's escutcheon.
 Blueskin is featured in many notable paintings of Washington and was a gift to Washington from the armiger's 5th great-grandparents, Ben and Elizabeth Dulany.
 The armiger's matrilineal family is the de Butts / Dulany family of Virginia and Maryland.
 Colonel Benjamin Tasker Dulany, was an aide-de-camp to General George Washington during the American Revolutionary War.
 His wife, Elizabeth (née French), was Washington's goddaughter and ward after her father's passing.
 Washington gave Elizabeth away at the couple's wedding.

-Honours: 1) Hereditary Knight of Oileán Ceo, Council of Celtic Clans and Chiefs / House of Bailey; 2) Knight Commander, Order of the Green Cross, House of Bailey; 3) Knight Commander, Knights of the True Cross, House of Bailey; 4) Lieutenant General and Aide-de-camp, The Bailey Fencibles, Ireland; 5) Lieutenant General, Royal Honour Guard, commissioned by His Majesy, The Omukama (King) Solomon Iguru I, Kingdom of Bunyoro-Kitara, Republic of Uganda; 6) Goodwill Ambassador - Diplomat, The Kingdom of Bunyoro-Kitara, Republic of Uganda
+Honours: 1) Ridire an Oileán Ceo (Hereditary Knighthood), granted by the Chiefs of the Clans MacAodhagain, Poole, and Bailey; 2) Lieutenant General, Royal Honour Guard, commissioned by His Majesy, The Omukama (King) Solomon Iguru I, Kingdom of Bunyoro-Kitara, Republic of Uganda; 3) Goodwill Ambassador - Diplomat, The Kingdom of Bunyoro-Kitara, Republic of Uganda; 4) Kentucky Colonel, commissioned by Governor Matt Bevin

 Alma mater: 1.
 National Louis University, BA, Chicago, Illinois; 2.
 University of Oxford, Visiting Student Programme, Oxford, England